Guide to Generally Accepted Accounting Principles (GAAP)

 What is GAAP?

 So, what is GAAP?
 GAAP stands for generally accepted accounting principles.
-It’s a set of standardized procedures and principles issued by the Financial Accounting Standards Board (FASB) that aims to improve the consistency, clarity, and comparability of financial information.
-These basic accounting principles are used by many US businesses, state and local governments, non-profit organizations, and non-US companies that are listed on the US stock exchange.
+It’s a set of standardised procedures and principles issued by the Financial Accounting Standards Board (FASB) that aims to improve the consistency, clarity, and comparability of financial information.
+These basic accounting principles are used by many US businesses, state and local governments, non-profit organisations, and non-US companies that are listed on the US stock exchange.

 What are the generally accepted accounting principles (GAAP)?

-GAAP is an attempt to standardize and regulate the assumptions, methods, and definitions used in accounting across different industries.
+GAAP is an attempt to standardise and regulate the assumptions, methods, and definitions used in accounting across different industries.
 There are 10 concepts behind the GAAP accounting principles:

 Principle of Regularity – Accountant adheres to GAAP regulations and rules as standard, on a regular basis.